Black Garlic Noodles – Umami blast

 Black Garlic Noodle Recipe

-- 1/2 pound dry noodles or about 2 heaping cups of cooked noodles
+- 1/2 pound (227 g) dry noodles , cooked to package directions (about 2 heaping cups of cooked noodles)

-- about 8 cloves black garlic, sliced thinly
+- 8 cloves black garlic , sliced thinly

 - handful of chopped cilantro or herbs